Skip to content

 1. Orthokeratology (Ortho-K)

-Specialized gas-permeable contact lenses worn overnight gently reshape the cornea, allowing clear vision during the day—no glasses or daytime contacts needed.
-Ortho-K lenses also help slow the progression of myopia in growing eyes.
+Specialized gas-permeable contact lenses worn overnight reshape the cornea and allow clear vision during the day without glasses or contacts.
+Ortho-k lenses also help slow the progression of myopia in growing eyes.

 2. Multifocal Soft Contact Lenses

-These specially designed soft lenses provide clear vision while simultaneously helping to slow eye growth.
-They’re worn during the day and are ideal for active kids and teens.
+These soft lenses provide clear vision and help slow eye growth.
+They are worn during the day and may suit children and teens.

 3. Atropine Eye Drops

-Low-dose atropine drops are applied nightly and have been shown to significantly slow the development of myopia in children.
+Patients apply low-dose atropine drops nightly to help slow the progression of myopia in children.
 They’re often a good fit for younger children or those not yet ready for contact lenses.

 Protect Your Child’s Vision—Start Today

-If your child is showing signs of nearsightedness or already wears glasses, now is the time to explore how myopia management can help.
+If your child shows signs of nearsightedness or wears glasses, consider myopia management.